(Last Updated On: April 20, 2022)

 If the booster doesn’t also require the seat to be buckled in, just attach the booster to the vehicle using those lower anchors and it’s secure!

 Boosters that don’t have lower anchors do need to be buckled into the vehicle when they’re not in use.
+This also applies to seating positions that do not have lower anchors.
 We suggest teaching your booster rider to buckle the booster seat in when they exit the vehicle.
 Like any new habit, this can be challenging to implement, but the safety benefits are worth every ounce of effort!